johnnygtech/caddy-cgi-posh/README.md

 ### Caddy version in use in project
 download the CGI version of caddy from: https://caddyserver.com/download

+## Caution: Experimental
+This project is very much Experimental/PoC/Testing and should NOT be used for any production or even internet facing systems at the moment.

 ### Approach
 1) now that were able to get POST and Query string parameters into powershell scripts were basically able to start building systems
 2) Build out a dockerfile to test packaging the scripts/server functions into a deployable package.